Parish Councils

 Burleigh in Wartime, and beyond

-“Burleigh in Wartime” was the title written in February 1940 by Clara Milburn on the first page of a soft-backed exercise book.
+“Burleigh in Wartime” was the title written in February 1940 by Clara Emily Milburn (née Bagnall) on the first page of a soft-backed exercise book.
 After five months of war she had decided to write a day-to-day account of how she and her small part of the English countryside faced the trials and tribulations of a country at war.
 Extracts from what turned out to be 15 such exercise books were published in 1979 as Mrs Milburn’s Diaries: an Englishwoman’s day-to-day reflections 1939-45.

 Continue reading “Burleigh in Wartime, and beyond”